Xtra-Computing/thundersvm/Matlab/README.md

 ### Methods
 *svm_train_matlab(parameters)*: The format of parameters is the same as libsvm
 	train svm using the parameters.
+The path of dataset is a relative path to "dataset" dir.

 *svm_predict_matlab(parameters)*: The format of parameters is the same as libsvm
 	run svm predict using the parameters.
+The path of dataset is a relative path to "dataset" dir.

 ### Examples
 ```Matlab